LondonBiofoundry/basicsynbio/docs/basic_json.md

 bsb.export_sequences_to_file(my_build.basic_assemblies, handle=file_handle)
 ```

-The id attribute of a `build.basic_assemblies` element will match the [VERSION field](https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html#VersionB) of the associated genbank entry in the resulting file.
+The id attribute of a `build.basic_assemblies` element will match the [VERSION field](https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html#VersionB) of the associated genbank entry in the resulting file. *Furthermore, the order of basic assemblies in both should match making it easy to associate assemblies*.
 A  Basic Assembly construct has been successfully assembled if it's sequence matches that prediceted by the genbank file.
 Techniques such as Sanger Sequencing and diagnostic digests can be used to facilitate this (Ref).

 *Can then specifically mention these approaches.
 Specifically using sequencing primers that anneal to the T0 & T1 for validating inserts and BsaI diagnostic digests for validating insert/backbone*.